 Individuals who are admitted to the United States in a temporary, non-resident status (any type of visa) are considered international students.
 Individuals admitted to the United States as refugees, immigrants, or green card holders are not considered international students for the purpose of admissions.

-Below please find additional documentation required for students seeking admission to LCC in F-1 or M-1 status.
+Below please find a list of documentation required for students requesting a Form I-20 for F-1 or M-1 study.
 If you are currently attending another institution in the United States, please review information for transfer students.

 Estimated Costs for International Students

-Provide completed PDF File LCC Financial Resources Form with required supporting documents.
+Provide completed Affidavit of Financial Resources with required supporting documents.
 Financial documents must be dated within 6 months of the start of the students' program.

 Students are responsible to make housing and meal arrangements.
 Funds to pay for classes and all other expenses should be immediately available upon students' arrival in the United States.
 Students and their sponsors should determine how and when sponsors will provide funds to make sure adequate finances for living and educational expenses are available throughout the year.
 Lansing Community College does not provide financial assistance or emergency funds.